 Mary Beth is the founder of Lifestyle Massage + Bodywork.
 She grew up in a family with a Mediterranean influence where demonstrative touch was normative, healing and nurturing.
 She always had an affinity toward healthcare, healing touch, and nutrition.
 After graduating college with a BA in Spanish and International Studies, she pursued massage therapy after years of that nagging "what if?"
 Instantly she found her tribe.

-After graduating from WellSpring School of Allied Health in January 2013, she has practiced massage therapy in a chiropractic office setting full-time to pursue coming alongside of people in their wellness journeys.
+After graduating from WellSpring School of Allied Health in January 2013, she has practiced massage therapy full-time in a chiropractic office setting to pursue coming alongside of people in their wellness journeys.
 Her passion is to give clients the best outcome through client-centered massage therapy where she listens to the clients as well as what their bodies tell her.
 She loves to customize the massage experience through a blend of modalities while keeping the client in the parasympathetic response.
 She is certified in perinatal massage as well as trained as a massage doula (labor support).
 She has pursued continuing education certifications in myofascial release, advanced Asian cupping, and trigger point therapy.
 Mary Beth enjoys incorporating a variety of modalities like deep tissue, Asian cupping, myofascial work and neuromuscular therapy for her client's best response.

 Mary Beth and her husband Terry have 2 darling children Lawson (5) and Georgia (3.5) that keep them busy as well as laughing.